datacraft-paris/workshop-pydantic/README.md

 `git checkout correction`

 ---

+## Check Your Progress Without Spoilers

+As you go through each step of the exercise, you can **validate your work** by running the corresponding test file, such as `test_easy.py`, `test_intermediate.py`, or `test_hard.py`.

+These tests help confirm that you've met the key requirements of each stage **without revealing the full solution** — so you can stay focused and avoid spoilers from the `correction` branch.

+> 🔒 **Do not edit the test files.**
+> They are provided as-is to check the expected behavior at each step.
+> While they validate important criteria, they **don’t guarantee your code is perfect** — for a full validation, you should compare your work with the final solution in the `correction` branch.
+---

 *You're now all set — pick your branch, open the exercise, and start modeling with Pydantic !*